Last Updated on October 27, 2022 by Lawrence Berezin

-- I sold/transferred my vehicle before the violation was issued (submit a copy of title transfer).
+- I sold/transferred my vehicle before the violation was issued (submit a copy of the title transfer).

-- Violations were issued to a plate(s) that was/were stolen (submit a copy of police report and insurance cancellation report).
+- Warriors or cops issued violations to a plate(s) that were/were stolen (submit a copy of the police report and insurance cancellation report).

 - The violation is defective.